pantheon-systems/documentation/source/docs/articles/going-live.md

 ##  Redirects

-Setup redirects for possible URL changes as a result of going live.
-Have plan to monitor and mitigate 404 Page not found errors post-launch to retain search rankings.
+Set up redirects for possible URL changes as a result of going live.
+Have a plan to monitor and mitigate 404 Page Not Found errors post-launch to retain search rankings.
 For more information, see [Redirecting Incoming Requests](/docs/articles/sites/code/redirect-incoming-requests/).
 <div class="alert alert-danger" role="alert">
 <strong>Warning</strong>: nginx does not recognize or parse Apache's directory-level configuration files, known as .htaccess files.</div>

 ## Get DNS Record and Update Your DNS